f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     }

-Monitoring VELOS Chassis Base MAC Adresses via API
+Monitoring VELOS Chassis Base MAC Addresses via API
 ------------------------------------------------------

 You can monitor the base MAC addresses and tiehr assingment using the following API call.